hzh19/hzh19.github.io/_projects/MPC.md

 ---
 layout: page
-title: Perfectly-Secure MPC with Amortized Linear Communication Cost
+title: MPC with Amortized Linear Communication Cost
 pdf: /assets/pdf/LinearCostMPC.pdf
 contents:
     - Course project of <i>Secure Multiparty Computation</i>.
-    - We proposed a perfectly-secure MPC protocol that achieves the same communication complexity as the best-known protocol in [GLS19].
-Our protocol is easier to understand than the protocol in [GLS19].
+    - We proposed an MPC protocol that achieves the same communication complexity as the best-known protocol in <a href="https://eprint.iacr.org/2019/646">[GLS19]</a>.
+Our protocol is easier to understand than the protocol in <a href="https://eprint.iacr.org/2019/646">[GLS19]</a>.
 importance: 1
 category: course
 ---